hpc/charliecloud/doc/ch-image.rst

     Image in builder storage to be exported.

   :code:`PATH`
-    Descriptor for the output image.
+    Destination path for exported image.

   :code:`-h`, :code:`--help`
     Print help and exit.